-One of the state’s biggest companies, Georgia-Pacific is well-known for using asbestos-containing materials (ACMs) in many products, such as cardboard boxes, papers, tissues, and more.
+One of the state’s biggest companies, Georgia-Pacific is well-known for using asbestos-containing materials (ACMs) in many products.
 Employees handled these materials on a daily basis.
-Additionally, Georgia-Pacific bought out the Bestwall Gypsum Corporation during the 1960s’, another company known for manufacturing a product that contained chrysotile.
+Additionally, Georgia-Pacific bought out the Bestwall Gypsum Corporation during the 1960s’, which used asbestos.

 According to Georgia-Pacific newsroom, in 2000, 232,000 asbestos-related cases have been filed against the company since the mid 1980s.
 Although the company claimed in the same news statement that they don’t anticipate any other lawsuits, the corporation put aside an additional $221 million in 2002 for additional asbestos-related lawsuits.
 In 2002, the company had more than 62,000 pending asbestos lawsuits.

-Many of Georgia’s 13 military bases, along with several Federal buildings in Atlanta have been determined to contain asbestos.
 Manufacturing plants have also been associated with asbestos.
-In 1989, the Keebler Company in Atlanta was responsible for failing to prevent thousands of workers from inhaling asbestos fibers after the Centers for Disease Control (CDC) determined that an oven in one of the company’s plants was releasing the harmful fibers into the air.
+In 1989, the Keebler Company in Atlanta was responsible exposing thousands of workers to asbestos fibers after the Centers for Disease Control (CDC) determined that an oven in one of the company’s plants was releasing the harmful fibers into the air.

 Other Job Sites Associated with Asbestos in Georgia